 The city of Carcassonne is located in a corridor between the Black Mountain to the north and the Corbières massif to the east and it covers an area of 65 km².
 The history of Carcassonne is linked to its medieval city whose origins date back to the Gallo-Roman period.
 In the 3rd century, the Roman Empire and its barbarians launched looting throughout Gaul.
 To counter the Roman attacks, the inhabitants of Carcassonne build ramparts of one kilometer equipped with more than 30 defensive towers.
 Around 1130, the fortified Comtal palace was built in the heart of the city which, a century later, would become a military zone but also a religious center thanks to the Saint-Nazaire cathedral.
 At that time, the Comtal Palace was transformed into a fortress and the city wall was doubled and reinforced.
 In 1247, the city of Carcassonne expanded with the creation of the Ville-Basse, also known as the Bastide Saint-Louis.
 In the 14th century, the production of wool from the Black Mountain and Corbières farms made Carcassonne the leading textile producer in the kingdom.
 From 1667, major development work was carried out in the medieval city: luxurious hotels were built, the streets were paved and lit.
 The ramparts of Carcassonne were demolished in the 18th century and the Jacobins portal was installed.
 After the French Revolution, the department of Aude was created and the city of Carcassonne became its capital.
 From the 19th century, an interest in national monuments appeared because France wanted to enhance its heritage.
 The city of Carcassonne, economically ruined, receives the support of the archaeologist historian Jean-Pierre Cros-Mayrevieille and Prosper Mérimée, inspector of historical monuments.
 The first restoration works concern the Saint-Nazaire cathedral, supervised by the architect Eugène Viollet-le-Duc.

-The ramparts and towers of the medieval city of Carcassonne
+The ramparts and towers of Carcassonne

 The medieval city is the medieval architectural ensemble located in the heart of the city of Carcassonne.
 This fortified city owes its fame to its double ramparts reaching almost 3 kilometers and comprising 52 towers dominating the Aude valley.
 The city of Carcassonne also includes the Comtal castle and the Saint-Nazaire basilica.
 The city of Carcassonne owes its survival thanks to the intervention of the archaeologist Jean-Pierre Cros-Mayrevieille in the aftermath of the French Revolution, as well as to the restoration work supervised by the architects Eugène Viollet-le-Duc and Paul Boeswillwald in 19th century.
 Carcassonne is currently the largest fortress in Europe.
 The medieval city is made up of two ramparts and several buildings: